ojo-codes/mark-react-basics-proj--using-map/README.md

   - wip
 ---

-# JS FizzBuzz
+# TS FizzBuzz

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>

 > This is part of Academy's [technical curriculum for **The Mark**](https://github.com/WeAreAcademy/curriculum-mark).
 All parts of that curriculum, including this project, are licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.

-This project is all about setting up your machine for JavaScript programmes, using our previous work on FizzBuzz as inspiration.
+This project is all about comparing a TS programme to a JS programme, previous work on FizzBuzz as inspiration.

 ## Learning Outcomes

-- Install `npm` dependencies with `yarn`
-- Run a script with `yarn`
-- Write tests in JavaScript with Jest
-- Declare variables in JavaScript with `let` and `const`
+- Annotate the type of a function's parameter(s)
-- Write a function with a function expression in JavaScript
+- Annotate the return type of a function
-- Write an `if`/`else` statement in JavaScript
-- Write a `for` loop in JavaScript
-- Write an arrow function in JavaScript

 ## Exercise 0: Preparing to run JavaScript projects on your machine